coreyzev/Resume/readme.md

 	June 2012 – Present

 > A meetup.com group with over 900 members, 30+ attending each social meet up.
 The group’s mission is to encourage a communicative environment where creatives from every field know what to expect when working with each other professionally.

+**Partners+simons**

+	Front-end Developer
+	Boston, MA
+	December 2013 – September 2014

+> My focus is on front-end, responsive web development.
+My responsibilities include coding HTML5, CSS3, and JavaScript.
+My cross-industry experience provides me the ability to work with other creatives to create a cohesive digital experience.

+> Partners+simons is a brand communications company that generates unambiguous business outcomes for clients in the health, financial services and technology sectors.

 **Scholastic Inc.**